Call for extended abstracts

 About the symposium

-Artificial intelligence is no longer emerging.
+Artificial Intelligence is no longer emerging.
 It is embedded in how we teach, assess, and support learning.
 The question is no longer whether we engage with AI, but how we design education that remains deeply human.

 Higher Education Horizons 2026 brings together educators, researchers, learning designers, and institutional leaders from across the Asia-Pacific to explore The Human Edge - what humans uniquely contribute to learning, and how education systems can amplify this in an AI-enabled world.